High-School-of-Computers-and-Technology/css-challenges/README.md

 ---
 4. **Check the Link**:
    - After linking, check your HTML file in a browser to make sure the CSS styles are applied correctly.
 If they’re not showing, double-check the `href` path to ensure it matches the location of your CSS file.
+---

+**Preview**

+Go to terminal below and exexute the following commands

+. npm i -g http-server
+. http-server

+---

 This approach keeps your CSS code separate from HTML, which is best practice for organizing and maintaining your code.
 Here's a table that outlines how to create **classes**, **IDs**, and **elements** in HTML, along with how to reference each in CSS.